NazemMahmud/strategy-pattern/README.md

 - There are some products with **code**, **name** & **price**.
 See _**src/Modal/Products**_ file
 - There are some offers for specific product, such as
   - Buy 1 get 1 offer for Mango
-  - Bulk discount offer for Strawberry: buy 3, price will be reduced to a specific amount
+  - Bulk discount offer for Strawberry: buy item >=3, price will be reduced to a specific amount, in this example, 4.5
 - Now, calculate total price when checking out